w3c/web-performance/CONTRIBUTING.md

 ### Test driven

-ALL normative spec changes are generally expected to have a corresponding pull request in [web-platforms-tests][WPT], either in the form of new tests or modifications to existing tests, or must include the rational for the lack of testing.
+ALL normative spec changes are generally expected to have a corresponding pull request in [web-platforms-tests][WPT], either in the form of new tests or modifications to existing tests, or must include the rationale for why test updates are not required for the proposed update.

-Typically, both pull requests will be merged at the same time.
+Typically, both pull requests (spec updates and tests) will be merged at the same time.
 If a pull request for the specification is approved but the other needs more work, add the 'needs tests' label or, in web-platform-tests, the 'status:needs-spec-decision' label.
 Note that a test change that contradicts the specification should not be merged before the corresponding spec change.

 If testing is not practical due to [web-platforms-tests][WPT] limitations, please explain why and if appropriate [file an issue](https://github.com/w3c/web-platform-tests/issues/new) to follow up later.